 Resident 1st and 2nd permits

 A maximum of two permits are issued to each household in streets designated as within residents’ parking zones.
-A household is a house or flat in a permit parking zone that is registered for Council Tax, has the right planning permissions, and does not have a planning condition and/or informative.
-Residents may be asked to prove appropriate planning consents.
+A household is defined as a house or flat within a permit parking zone that:

-• Households in a property that has a certificate of lawful use may only be considered for 2 resident permits for the whole development, for example, household converted into 11 households would only have 2 permits issued between them.
+Properties with a certificate of lawful use may only be considered for two resident permits for the entire development.
+For example, if a single property is converted into 11 separate households, only two permits will be issued across all units.

-• Households that have no planning permission are not entitled to resident/visitor permits.
+Households that do not have planning permission are not entitled to resident or visitor permits.

 Please check that your household is included in the Parking Zones.